December 13, 2025

 The “Vegan” Hack: Does Vegan = Halal?

-The Catch: Vegan products can still contain alcohol.
-A vegan chocolate truffle might be filled with rum, or a vegan cookie might use heavy alcohol-based vanilla extract.
-Therefore, “Vegan” is a great filter, but it is not a perfect Halal stamp.
+The danger: Vegan products can still contain alcohol.
+A vegan chocolate truffle might be filled with rum.
+A vegan cookie might use a heavy alcohol-based vanilla extract.

 Stop Reading Labels.
 Start Scanning.

-With the Tayib app, you don’t need to be a food scientist.
 Just point your phone’s camera at the ingredient list of any snack.
-Tayib’s AI instantly reads the text, cross-references our massive database of E-Numbers and additives, and gives you a clear Halal, Haram, or Mushbooh verdict.
+Tayib’s smart OCR AI instantly reads the text.
+It cross-references our massive database of additives and E-numbers.
+You get a clear Halal, Haram, or Mushbooh verdict in seconds.
+It works worldwide and adapts to your chosen Madhab.

 Tired of Playing Candy Roulette?